ddong8/ihasy/README.md

-## ABOUT F2E.im
+## ABOUT ihasy.com

-F2E is a community for front-end-developer.
+ihasy is a community for people in shenzhen.

 ## How to contribute

 Fork and send pull request.

-## How to run f2e.im on your own machine
+## How to run ihasy.com on your own machine

     git clone https://github.com/ddong8/ihasy.git